Apache HTTP Server: Versions

 The ASF adopted the Apache License 2.0 in January 2004.
 The stated goals of the license included making the license easier for non-ASF projects to use, improving compatibility with GPL-based software, allowing the license to be included by reference instead of listed in every file, clarifying the license on contributions, and requiring a patent license on contributions that necessarily infringe a contributor's own patents.

 Development

 The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, commercial-grade, feature-rich and freely available source code implementation of an HTTP (Web) server.
 The project is jointly managed by a group of volunteers located around the world, using the Internet and the Web to communicate, plan, and develop the server and its related documentation.
 This project is part of the Apache Software Foundation.
 In addition, hundreds of users have contributed ideas, code, and documentation to the project.

 Apache 2.4 dropped support for BeOS, TPF, A/UX, NeXT, and Tandem platforms.

 Security

-Apache, like other server software, can be hacked and exploited.
-The main Apache attack tool is Slowloris, which exploits a bug in Apache software.
-It creates many sockets and keeps each of them alive and busy by sending several bytes (known as "keep-alive headers") to let the server know that the computer is still connected and not experiencing network problems.
-The Apache developers have addressed Slowloris with several modules to limit the damage caused; the Apache modules mod_limitipconn, mod_qos, mod_evasive, mod security, mod_noloris, and mod_antiloris have all been suggested as means of reducing the likelihood of a successful Slowloris attack.
+Older versions of Apache were vulnerable to a denial-of-service attack called Slowloris, which creates many simultaneous partially completed requests, exhausting the server's pool of available connections.
 Since Apache 2.2.15, Apache ships the module mod_reqtimeout as the official solution supported by the developers.